Hernandez delivers to lift Blue Jays past Orioles | Sports-Games

 The Blue Jays have won the first three games of the four-game series.
 Anthony Bass (2-1) got the win despite allowing a go-ahead run in the top of the ninth on an infield single by Jose Iglesias.

-Ryan Mountcastle had his first two career major-league home runs, a single and three RBIs for Baltimore.
+Rookie Ryan Mountcastle had his first two career major league home runs, along with a single and three RBIs for Baltimore.
 Toronto starter Tanner Roark allowed four runs, eight hits and two walks in five-plus innings.
 The right-hander struck out five.

 Baltimore starter Jorge Lopez allowed three runs, three hits and three walks while striking out three in 4 2/3 innings.
 Mountcastle led off the second inning with a home run to give Baltimore a 1-0 lead.